 - Corrected reticulocyte count < 1%

 Patients with a neutrophil count below 0.2 ×109/L are classified as having very severe aplastic anemia.

 The exact incidence is not known.
 Available data is based on retrospective reviews of death registries.
-Incidence in US and Europe is estimated to be 0.6-6.1 cases per million population.
-It is thought to be more common in Asia than in the West and is probably related to an increased exposure to toxic chemicals.
+The incidence in US and Europe is estimated to be 0.6-6.1 cases per million population.
+It is thought to be more common in Asia than in the West and is probably related to increased exposure to toxic chemicals.

 The disease is more frequent in people in their teens and early twenties but is also common among the elderly.
 The incidence is the same among males and females.

 Factors that can temporarily or permanently injure bone marrow and affect blood cell production include: